TomatoXpert/AURA-Explained/README.md

 ## License & Disclaimer

-AURA is an independent technology and is not affiliated with or endorsed by NVIDIA or any other company.
+**AURA®** is an independent technology and is not affiliated with or endorsed by **NVIDIA®** or any other company.
 It is an original system designed from the ground up.

 ---

 ## Contribution & Feedback

-We welcome contributions, ideas, and feedback from developers and AI researchers who want to help push **AURA** forward.
+We welcome contributions, ideas, and feedback from developers and AI researchers who want to help push **AURA®** forward.

 ---

 ## Contact

-For inquiries, demos, or partnership opportunities, please reach out:
+For inquiries, demos, or partnership opportunities, please vist:
-**contact@auratech.ai**
+**[AURA Website]**

 ---

-**Join us in pioneering the future of real-time AI rendering with AURA.**
+**Join the AURA team, the future of real-time AI rendering.**